simonmichael/hledger_site/src/simons-setup.md

 <!-- toc -->
 </div>

 Author:       Simon Michael
-Last updated: 201903
-Tested on:    mac mojave
+Tested on:    mac mojave+
-Tested with:  hledger 1.14
+Tested with:  hledger 1.14+
 Tools used:
 hledger,
 hledger-ui,
 GNU make,
 ...

+Some notes on my setup circa 2019 and later.

 ## Environment

-The `LEDGER_FILE` environment variable is currently set to `/Users/simon/notes/2019.journal`.
+The `LEDGER_FILE` environment variable is set to `/Users/simon/notes/CURRENTYEAR.journal`.
 This is done in some super secret way that I'll have to track down, or more likely several ways, to ensure that it is consistent for: